 What do you believe is the importance for female representation in the sports industry?

-I have watched the world change around me in so many ways over the years … to see the growth from Title IX to women’s teams packing stadiums today … female presence and representation cannot be taken for granted … it must be honored and valued for all the hard work that brought us here today!
+I have watched the world change around me in so many ways over the years.
+To see the growth from Title IX to women’s teams packing stadiums today has been amazing.
+Female presence and representation cannot be taken for granted.
+It must be honored and valued for all the hard work that brought us here today!

 Who is your professional role model?